whoami7o/Steady-State_Productivity_Equations_for_a_Multiple-Wells_System_in_Sector_Fault_Reservoirs/README.md

 - **Save results** - creates Excel *'manual_save_test.xlsx'* file with all your entered and calculated parameters in the same directory where script was deployed;
 - **Calculate from excel** - runs *'cmd_only_excel_mode.py'* functionality and saves results in *'output_solution_example.xlsx'* in the same directory where script was deployed.
 ### Errors
-All common errors  were catched preventing app from crashing.
+All common errors  were caught preventing app from crashing.
 So, when one of them occurs the following self-explanatory message prints out in the console.
 ### Variables explanation
 - $P_e$ (P_e) – reservoir outer-boundary pressure, $MPa$;
 - $Φ$ (PHI) – angle of the sector reservoir, *boundaries* : $[0, 360]$, $° (deg)$;